Neutering is a routine surgery procedure consisting of either removing the testicles in males or the ovaries (and often

 Female Medium or Large Dogs €180-€195 depending on weight + meds.

-This is surgery and you really want it done right, not at the cheapest possible price!
+This is surgery and you should really want it done right, not at the cheapest possible price!

 If you are pricing around consider three things:

 - What type of stitching is used?
 It’s far cheaper to use standard stitching.
 Stitches have to be removed a few weeks later, so more stress/pain for pet and you.

-Paw Paws uses “absorbable stitching”.
-This means you can’t see stitches, pet can’t bite them and no second visit to remove stitches as they dissolve away and you can barely see the scar after a month.
+Paw Paws uses “absorbable stitching” in the majority of surgeries.
+This means you can’t see stitches and no second visit to remove stitches as they dissolve away and you can barely see the scar after a month.